-External signs: itchiness, constant or intermittent scratching, chronic paw licking, skin rashes, and recurring ear infections.
-Respiratory signs: runny eyes and nose.
+External signs: itchiness, constant intermittent or scratching, chronic paw skin rashes, licking, and infections. recurring ear Respiratory signs: runny eyes and nose.
 Intestinal signs: vomiting and diarrhea.

-Three main possibilities: external parasites, such as fleas; food - beef protein is the most common; environmental - from pollens to house dust mites.
+Three main possibilities: external parasites, such as fleas; food, for dogs, beef protein is the most common, for cats, fish or milk are the most common food allergens; environmental, from pollens to house dust mites.
 The immune system overreacts and causes severe itchiness.

 TO THE BATH.
 An oatmeal shampoo with cool water will ease the itchiest skin.
 Leave the shampoo on for 10 minutes then rinse well.
-With the most severe allergies, bathe your dog twice weekly.
+With the most severe allergies, bathe your pet twice weekly.